christopherhuntley/ba510-deals-database/README.md

 4. __Debug the SQL Error.__
 The error message pretty cryptic.
 What does `Error Code: 1064` mean?
 It's a syntax error.
 Can you spot the bug in the code?
 In this case it's pretty subtle: we are missing a semi-colon (`;`) at the end of each SELECT statement.
 Add the missing semi-colons and rerun:
 ![Fixed semi-colons](img/img2_4.png)
-5. __Use a where clause to merge data from multiple tables using the `WHERE` clause.__
+5. __Use a where clause to merge data from multiple tables.__
 Now let's add another query, this time with data from the Deal tables DealParts.
 We'll do it one clause at a time.
 In the `SELECT` clause list the `DealName`,`PartNumber`, and `DollarValue` columns.
 In the `FROM` clause list the `Deal` and `DealPart` tables.
 In the `WHERE` clause specify that `Deals.DealID = DealParts.DealID`.
 ![where join](img/img2_5.png)
 Note that MySQL Workbench provides autocomplete support for column and table names.
 That helps a lot with avoiding typos.
 6. __Repeat the multi-table query but using `JOIN ON` instead of `WHERE` to match records in the two tables.__
 This time we can omit the `WHERE` clause entirely.
 ![join on](img/img2_6.png)